-CASA of Central Oregon announces the implementation of Fostering Futures: Supporting Youth Transitions into Adulthood, a training program that engages CASA volunteers as advocates for and advisors to foster youth ages 14-21.
+CASA of Central Oregon has implemented into its advocate training program Fostering Futures: Supporting Youth Transitions into Adulthood.
+Fostering Futures engages CASA volunteers as advocates for and advisors to foster youth ages 14-21.
 The program is built around the framework of the Fostering Connections to Success Act, to help youth identify supportive, lifelong adult connections and to develop specific plans for their transition to become independent, successful adults.

 According to Casey Family Programs, about 25,000 young people between the ages of 18 and 21 must leave foster care each year.
 These young people have experienced maltreatment and lived with instability.
 They are often ill prepared to suddenly live independently and figure out on their own how to do what the foster care system was set up to do for them—feed, clothe and house them.
 Aging out of foster care without a permanent home is the highest-risk outcome for a foster youth.